 LRP8 (LDL Receptor Related Protein 8) is a Protein Coding gene.
 Diseases associated with LRP8 include Myocardial Infarction and Osteoporosis-Pseudoglioma Syndrome.
-Among its related pathways are Signaling by GPCR and Response to elevated platelet cytosolic Ca2+.
+Among its related pathways are Metabolism of water-soluble vitamins and cofactors and Signaling by GPCR.
 Gene Ontology (GO) annotations related to this gene include calcium ion binding and kinesin binding.
 An important paralog of this gene is VLDLR.

 UniProtKB/Swiss-Prot Summary for LRP8 Gene